-As with other STIs, education is critical to counter misinformation about HSV in the general population, especially among underserved populations.
+As with other STIs, education is critical to counter misinformation about HSV in the general population, especially among underserved populations groups.
 A survey of college-aged women found that 96% believed that HSV infection would result in genital sores and that 68% believed that they would be able to discern whether their partner had HSV.
-Yet, in fact, the majority of people with HSV are asymptomatic, and transmission can occur during unprotected sex with a partner without genital lesions.37 Although most of the survey respondents understood that HSV lasts for a lifetime, about one-third believed that HSV infection could either be eliminated with a pill or could not be treated at all.
-People with HSV can be affected by misinformation; one study found that 38% of people with HSV surveyed believed that the virus could only be passed to a partner during an outbreak, and only 40% were aware of available treatments that could reduce the chance of transmitting the virus.44 These studies reflect a general lack of knowledge about HSV among the public, which should be addressed.
+Yet, in fact, the majority of people with HSV are asymptomatic, and transmission can occur because of unprotected sex with a partner without genital lesions.
+Although most of the survey respondents understood that HSV lasts for a lifetime, about one-third believed that HSV infection could either be eliminated with a pill or could not be treated at all.
+People with HSV

-^{} Primary prevention of STIs includes assessment of behavioral risk (i.e., assessing the sexual behaviors that can place persons at risk for infection) and biologic risk (i.e., testing for risk markers for STI acquisition or transmission).
+&lt;sup>††Primary prevention of STIs includes assessment of behavioral risk (i.e., assessing the sexual behaviors that can place persons at risk for infection) and biologic risk (i.e., testing for risk markers for STI acquisition or transmission).
 Secondary prevention aims to detect illness through forms of screening or testing.
 Tertiary prevention aims to reduce the adverse outcomes of illness through treatment and other therapeutic interventions.